gregells/i-owe-who/README.md

 Wireframes of the different pages were made using [wireframe|cc](https://wireframe.cc/) and can be seen in the Trello board.

 ## Future Development:
-* Create a hosted version of the web-app and database.
 * Show summary of spending for the user by month.
 * Show summary of spending for the user by ledger.